MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 - You will also regularly deploy updates to your Flask web server on Heroku.

 > [action]
-> This tutorial uses starter code.
+> This tutorial uses starter code:
 >
-> Follow the **[Repository Setup Instructions](https://github.com/Make-School-Courses/CS-2-Tweet-Generator/blob/master/Setup.md)** to set up your Github repository from this starter code.
+- Follow the **[Repository Setup Instructions](https://github.com/Make-School-Courses/CS-2-Tweet-Generator/blob/master/Setup.md)** to set up your Github repository from this starter code.
->
-> Add a README.md file to your repo and add information about the project to this file.
+- Add a README.md file to your repo and add information about the project to this file.
 >
 > **Commit your code:**
 >